meh/ruby-torchat/doc/protocol/standard.md

 ### Profile Avatar

-This packet contains the rgb channels of the avatar.
+This packet contains the rgb channels of the avatar, this means that it contains a list of 3 bytes for every pixel in the image starting from the top left.

 Keep in mind that the avatar has to be 64x64.